 Note the "pfb" namespace prefix in the column headers

-To learn more about how Terra uses the pfb namespace to increase interoperability, and how to run workflows on data in a data table with namespaces, see this article.
+To learn more about how Terra uses the pfb namespace to increase interoperability, and how to run workflows on data in a data table with namespaces, see Data table attribute namespace support (pfb prefix).

 Note about available columns